Concepts

 - Configuration templates

-In the detailed view of a virtual machine template, you can access crucial information such as the location, the number of disks, or the number of network adapters.
+In the detailed view of a virtual machine template, you can view crucial information such as the location, the number of disks, or the number of network adapters.

-When the number of virtual disks is indicated as 0, it means that it is a configuration template without a pre-installed operating system, allowing you to deploy your own custom environment.
+When the number of virtual disks is indicated as 0, this means it is a configuration template without a preinstalled operating system, allowing you to deploy your own custom environment.

 Virtual Machine Replication

-Cloud Temple's virtual machine replication ensures the protection and continuity of your critical data through an automated copy of your environments to a distinct availability zone.
+The virtual machine replication of Cloud Temple ensures the protection and continuity of your critical data through automated copying of your environments to a separate availability zone.
 This feature, natively integrated into the Open Source IaaS product, meets the strictest requirements for business continuity and disaster recovery.

 Cloud Temple replication relies on a SecNumCloud-certified infrastructure, ensuring: